 Looks, Longevity, or Cost?

 Steep slope roofing materials, such as shingles, are only mechanically attached at the tops of each shingle.
-The sides of shingles are completely exposed to standing water.
-And, although the bottom of one row of shingles are somewhat adhered to the below row of shingles, it's not strong enough to resist standing water.
+The sides of shingles are completely exposed to standing or slow moving water.
+And, although the bottom of one row of asphalt shingles are somewhat adhered to the below row, it’s not strong enough to keep standing water from moving underneath it.
 Roofing tiles are completely exposed to standing water on the sides and the bottom of each tile.
 This is one major reason you do not install steep-sloped roofing material onto a low-sloped roof.

 Summary of roof pitch and the right roofing material for it: